So this is the third time, dear friends, that I have found myself thus speaking before you.

 I try to say this without emotion.

-It is the strict, exact and terrible reality.
+This is the strict, exact and terrible reality.

 We come, of course, to remember those who were gassed, burned, machine-gunned, buried alive or dead...

-And, when we remember these unforgettable men who were Primo Levi, Imre Kertesch, Aharon Appelfeld, we also come to force ourselves to review the selections, the rails in the grass not yet crazy, the burning snow under the bare feet, the empty suitcases, the blows, the dogs, the infirmaries of horror.
+And, when we remember those unforgettable men who were Primo Levi, Imre Kertesch, Aharon Appelfeld, we also come to force ourselves to review the selections, the rails in the grass not yet crazy, the burning snow under bare feet, the empty suitcases, the blows, the dogs, the infirmaries of horror.

 But be careful!